hanami/validations/README.md

 #### Size

-An attribute is valid if it's `#size` falls within the described value.
+An attribute is valid if its `#size` falls within the described value.

 ```ruby
 require 'lotus/validations'